laoban-dev/laoban/code/modules/laoban/documentation/LAOBAN.JSON.md

 # laoban.json

-This is a file that configures laoban.
-The variable values can be seen by `laoban config`
+This is a file that configures `laoban`.
+The key variable values can be seen by `laoban config`

 The existence of the file marks that this is the root of a 'big project' which is composed of one or more sub projects

 ## Further documentation